PoliticsPA: History

-The website was created by the Publius Group, a New Jersey-based media organization who, at the time operated five similar state-based political websites, including PoliticsNJ, PoliticsVT, and PoliticsNY.
+The website was created by the Publius Group, a New Jersey–based media organization which, at the time. operated five similar state-based political websites, including PoliticsNJ, PoliticsVT, and PoliticsNY.
 Ceisler Jubelirer, a Pennsylvania-based media relations group, including Larry Ceisler and Jeff Jubelirer, purchased the website from the Publius Group in January 2007.
 Ceisler Jubelirer separated in 2010 and currently share ownership of the site along with lobbyist David Urban.
 The current owners maintained a similar structure, including using the "Sy Snyder" pseudonym.

 In 2005, the Pennsylvania Historical and Museum Commission sent PoliticsPA.com a "cease and desist" letter warning against displaying an image of the Commission's historical marker commemorating Simon Snyder, which was protected as a federal trademark.
 State Representative Mike Veon successfully lobbied the Commission to relax its image policy, allowing use in "legitimate promotion."